1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a restaurant, there are many people in this picture.
+The picture is taken in a restaurant with many people.
 Most of them are eating food and talking.

 In the middle, there are 3 people sitting around a table.
 One is eating chips.
 The other 2 are looking at a menu and ordering food.
 I think the restaurant business is quite good. and the food is tasty.
 ```